rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 - Deploy, scale, and monitor your applications, APIs, and services.
 - Automate configuration of Azure resources from your Java code.

+New to Azure?
+Get your [free trial](https://azure.microsoft.com/free/) and start building your apps now.

 ## Try out a sample now

 ```text